Oliver Hill (architect): Later years

 Hill blamed Adolf Hitler for ending his career, as his post-war career consisted of many designs but few built works.
 His designs covered a wide array of styles and his last house built in the 1960s, The Priory at Long Newnton, Gloucestershire, harked back to the 17th century.

 Personal life

 Hill was elected a Fellow of the Royal Institute of British Architects in 1923.
 He was also a Fellow of the Royal Society of Arts and a Fellow of the Institute of Landscape Architects.

 He kept a London townhouse first at 19 West Eaton Place, and later at 35 Cliveden Place.
 He also maintained a country residence, first from the mid 1920s at Valewood Farm, in Haslemere, Surrey, and then from 1948 at Daneway House, the former house and workshop of the Arts and Crafts architect-designer Ernest Gimson, in Sapperton, Gloucestershire.

 In 1953 he married Margaret Jeanette Beverley; they had no children.
 She was the daughter of architect Samuel Beverley, and the granddaughter of theatrical architect Frank Verity.
-The sculptor Simon Verity is Hill's great-nephew, who has described his informal apprenticeship to Hill during his last years.
+The sculptor Simon Verity was Hill's great-nephew, and has described his informal apprenticeship to Hill during his last years.